-- Care workers provide information in an understandable way, free from jargon to allow service users to make their own choices. - Care workers do not make assumptions about the likes and dislikes of service users. - Service users are allowed to take risks.
+- Care workers provide information in an understandable way, free from jargon to allow Service Users to make their own choices. - Care workers do not make assumptions about the likes and dislikes of Service Users. - Staff understand that Service Users are free to take risks, if that is what they decide.